cvburgess/SQLDataSource/README.md

 This package combines the power of [Knex] with the ease of use of [Apollo DataSources].

+**NOTE: THIS PACKAGE HAS OFFICIAL SUPPORT FOR POSTGRESQL AND SQLITE ONLY**

+Other DBs will work, but they will return the default response from `knex.raw()` which may or may not be what you are expecting.
+I am working on support for other DBs, but if you want to open a PR, that helps!

 ## Getting Started

 ### Installation